Guthius/terestria-client/README.md

 ## License

 This project is licensed under the MIT License.
 For the complete license text, please refer to the [LICENSE](LICENSE) file.

+**Note:** Included tlesets by [REFMAP](https://refmap-l.blog.jp/) are not covered under the MIT License.
+They are subject to their own separate terms of use, as specified on their [blog](https://refmap-l.blog.jp/archives/cat_202341.html).